numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] It remains to be a standard procedure to present tens or even hundreds of numbers in one or several tables, left to the reader to scan and compare to each other.

-.. [#] see https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.
+.. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.

+.. [#] For example, the optimum is not in all-zeros and optima are not placed
+    on a regular grid.
+Which regularities are common place in real-world optimization problems remains an open question.

 General structure: experiments + postprocessing
 ===============================================